Rothley: History

-In 1899, Rothley railway station was opened on the Great Central Railway, which is now part of the Great Central Steam Railway.
+In 1899, Rothley railway station was opened on the Great Central Railway, which is now part of the Great Central Railway.
 The station has been used to film period drama such as the 1988 film Buster and the 2004 Miss Marple TV adaptation of 4.50 from Paddington (where the station stood in for Paddington).

 The Bishop's House in Rothley is the home of the suffragan Bishop of Loughborough.

 In 1988 Rothley was involved in a cricketing controversy, when then-England captain Mike Gatting was accused by The Sun and Today newspapers of improprieties with a barmaid at the Rothley Court Hotel.
 These accusations led to the sacking of Gatting as captain, despite his protestations of innocence.

 In May 2007, Madeleine McCann, who lived in Rothley, disappeared when on holiday in Portugal shortly before her fourth birthday.
 The village square was decorated with yellow ribbons, teddy bears, notes and cards by people wanting to show support.
 In September, Rothley became the centre of international media attention when McCann's parents, Kate and Gerry McCann, returned to their home after being formally named as suspects in the investigation into Madeleine's disappearance.
 The heavy media presence in the village led to tension between journalists and the local community, the majority of whom responded by declining reporters' requests for comment about the case.